awsdocs/amazon-transcribe-developer-guide/doc_source/API_StartMedicalTranscriptionJob.md

 Required: Yes

  ** [Type](#API_StartMedicalTranscriptionJob_RequestSyntax) **   <a name="transcribe-StartMedicalTranscriptionJob-request-Type"></a>
-The speech of clinician in the input audio\. `CONVERSATION` refers to conversations clinicians have with patients\. `DICTATION` refers to medical professionals dictating their notes about a patient encounter\.
+The type of speech in the input audio\. `CONVERSATION` refers to conversations between two or more speakers, e\.g\., a conversations between doctors and patients\. `DICTATION` refers to single\-speaker dictated speech, e\.g\., for clinical notes\.
 Type: String
 Valid Values:` CONVERSATION | DICTATION`
 Required: Yes